Digital Equity Technical Assistance Webinars

-OSIT is pleased to present this draft of Nevada’s Statewide Digital Equity Plan for public comment.
+OSIT is pleased to present its Statewide Digital Equity Plan.
 Digital Equity is an important part of the High Speed Nevada Initiative.
 This plan is the result of thousands of hours, miles, and conversations with Nevadans from all corners of the state.

 The Planning Process